GSI-Fing-Udelar/tectonic/docs/description.md

     attribute mentioned above.
   + `internet_access`: Whether the guest has internet access.
 Note that this might be expensive on AWS, since a NAT gateway is deployed in the lab VPC.
 Default: `no`.
+It only works on AWS and Libvirt.
   + `copies`: The number of copies of this guest to deploy in each instance.
 Default: `1`.
   + `monitor`: Whether to monitor this guest using [Elastic Security](https://www.elastic.co/security).
 This option is ignored if `elastic_settings.enable` is `no`.
 Note that in AWS if this is `yes` and `elastic_settings.monitor_type` is `traffic`, the deployed instance type is selected from the `T3` instances, instead of `T2`.
 Default: `no`.